-- Bacterial vaginosis: Only report symptomatic infections that are confirmed with saline wet mount testing and fulfilling Amsels criteria as AEs, using the term "symptomatic bacterial vaginosis." - Candidiasis: Only report symptomatic infections that are confirmed with KOH wet prep and/or culture as AEs, using the term "vulvovaginal candidiasis." - Chlamydia: Report all infections using the term "genitourinary chlamydia infection." - Gonorrhea: Report all infections using the term "genitourinary gonorrhea infection." - Suspected genital herpes outbreaks: Because herpes testing is not required in MTN-029/IPM 039, each suspected genital herpes outbreak should be reported using the term marked on the Pelvic Exam CRF describing the lesion together with the anatomical location (e.g., vulvar ulceration, vaginal blister). - Genital herpes: The criterion for diagnosing genital herpes per the FGGT is below.
+- Bacterial vaginosis: Only report symptomatic infections that are confirmed with saline wet mount testing and fulfilling Amsels criteria as AEs, using the term "symptomatic bacterial vaginosis." - Candidiasis: Only report symptomatic infections that are confirmed with KOH wet prep and/or culture as AEs, using the term "vulvovaginal candidiasis." - Chlamydia: Report all infections using the term "genitourinary chlamydia infection." - Gonorrhea: Report all infections using the term "genitourinary gonorrhea infection." - Suspected genital herpes outbreaks: Because herpes testing is not required in MTN-030/IPM 041, each suspected genital herpes outbreak should be reported as an AE using the term marked on the Pelvic Exam CRF describing the lesion, together with the anatomical location (e.g., "vulvar ulceration", or "vaginal blister"). - Genital herpes: The criterion for diagnosing genital herpes per the FGGT is below.
 Note that laboratory testing is required in order to use the term "genital herpes" for AE reporting.
 Such testing is not required per protocol and should only be done if clinically indicated.
 Any new lesion/ulcer observed during the study should be reported as an AE even if it thought to be due to prior herpes diagnosis/infection.